Tom Adair

 Thomas Montgomery Adair (June 15, 1913 – May 24, 1988) was an American songwriter, composer, and screenwriter.

 Biography

-Adair was born on 15 June 1913, in Newton, Kansas, where his father owned a clothing store: he was the only child of William Adair and Madge Cochran.
+Adair was born on 15 June 1913, in Newton, Kansas, where his father owned a clothing store; he was the only child of William Adair and Madge Cochran.

-Around 1923 the family moved to Los Angeles, where Tom Adair attended Los Angeles Junior College (now Los Angeles City College).
+Around 1923, the family moved to Los Angeles, where Tom Adair attended Los Angeles Junior College (now Los Angeles City College).
 In his early career he worked as a complaints clerk at the local power company, while writing poetry and song lyrics in his spare time.

 In 1941, Adair met Matt Dennis in a club and the duo began writing songs together.
-Adair's song-writing career took him to New York during the 1940s where he penned several Broadway hits, and worked with Tommy Dorsey and Frank Sinatra.
-He later returned to Los Angeles and worked with writer James B. Allardice on scripts for sit-coms.
+Adair's songwriting career took him to New York during the 1940s where he penned several Broadway hits, and worked with Tommy Dorsey and Frank Sinatra.
+He later returned to Los Angeles and worked with writer James B. Allardice on scripts for sitcoms.